mozilla/data-docs/src/concepts/terminology.md

 ## Telemetry

 As you use Firefox, Telemetry measures and collects non-personal information, such as performance, hardware, usage and customizations.
 It then sends this information to Mozilla on a daily basis and we use it to improve Firefox.

+## URI

+Uniform Resource Identifier - a string that refers to a resource.
+The most common are [URLs](#url), which identify the resource by giving its location on the Web ([source](https://developer.mozilla.org/en-US/docs/Glossary/URI)).

+## URL

+Uniform Resource Locator - a text string that specifies where a resource (such as a web page, image, or video) can be found on the Internet ([source](https://developer.mozilla.org/en-US/docs/Glossary/URL)).
+For example, `https://www.mozilla.org` is a URL.

 ## WAU